 Book that does not deal with old or modern trunks.

-Probably the most complete book there is.
+Probably the most comprehensive book there is.
 A treat for lovers of exceptional trunk.

 Louis Vuitton and Editions Gallimard publish La Malle, a collection of collective short stories.
-As a passionate collector, Gaston-Louis Vuitton, grandson of the founder, built fabulous archives made up of press articles and news items on the object of his obsession: the trunk.
-Forty years later, eleven French writers have had access to it and bring stories of theft, espionage, princesses, lost or bloody trunks to life ...
+As a passionate collector, Gaston-Louis Vuitton, grandson of the founder, built up fabulous archives made up of press articles and various facts on the object of his obsession: the trunk.
+Forty years later, eleven French writers have had access to it and bring back to life stories of theft, espionage, princesses, lost or bloody trunks ...
 Here are eleven short stories by Éliette Abécassis, Fabienne Berthaud, Marie Darrieussecq, Virginie Despentes, Nicolas d'Estienne d'Orves, Patrick Eudeline, David Foenkinos, Philippe Jaenada, Yann Moix, Véronique Ovaldé and Bruno de Stabenrath.
-Mail box on cover
+Mail trunk on the cover

 Louis Vuitton city bags: A natural history

-Louis Vuitton presents the very first taxonomy of its most emblematic city bags produced since the beginning of the last century.
-This precious edition takes stock of the Maison's creations like the great books of natural history.
+Louis Vuitton presents the very first taxonomy of its most emblematic city bags made since the beginning of the last century.
+This precious edition lists the Maison's creations in the style of the great natural history books.
 Speedy, Papillon, Alma, Lockit, Bucket, Neverfull, Sac Plat, Pochette, each great line is presented, from the most ancestral to the most recent mutations.
-Thus, with documented and richly illustrated lighting, this book takes the advantage of a new reading of the Louis Vuitton city bag.
+Thus, by a documented and richly illustrated lighting, this book takes the party of a new reading of the Louis Vuitton city bag.

 Sail Voller Voyager

-Created under the direction of Olivier Saillard, organizer of the exhibition "Volez Voguez Voyagez - Louis Vuitton", this book takes up the structure of the exhibition presented at the Grand Palais in Paris from December 4 to February 2, 2016.
+Created under the direction of Olivier Saillard, organizer of the “Volez Voguez Voyagez - Louis Vuitton” exhibition, this work takes up the structure of the exhibition presented at the Grand Palais in Paris from December 4 to February 2, 2016.
 In addition, it is enriched with new content:

 100 exclusive images from photographer Katerina Jebb, known for her unique take on fashion items.